ygemici/osz/docs/howto3-develop.md

 Additionaly to Makefile, the build system looks for two more files along with a device driver source.

- * `platform` - if this file exists, it can limit the driver for specific platforms
+ * `platforms` - if this file exists, it can limit the driver for specific platforms
  * `devices` - specifies which devices the driver supports, used by `core` during system bus enumeration.

 Entry points